Nihad74/Web-Calendar/README.md

 This Spring Boot application allows users to manage events through a simple and intuitive web interface.
 Users can post events, retrieve them, delete specific events, get today's events, and retrieve events between two specified dates.

 ## Features
--Post Events: Users can create and post new events with details such as title, description, date, and time.
+- Post Events: Users can create and post new events with details such as title, description, date, and time.

 - Retrieve Events: Users can retrieve a list of all events or specific events based on criteria such as date, time, or title.